rondilley/ip2cidr/README.md

 ## What is IP To CIDR (ip2cidr)?

-IP To CIDR is a small and fast XXX
+IP To CIDR is a small and fast utility for consolidating lists of IP addresses to CIDR blocks.
+It is pretty fast and was built to work with 10M+ IP lists.
+If you have a large IP address list and you want to summarize to network ranges based on how densely populated the CIDR is, this tool may be able to help.

 ## Why use it?

-I built this tool to solve a XXX
+I built this tool to solve a specific problem with large lists of known bad IP addresses that needed to be loaded into an ACL for blocking.
+Unfortunately, the firewall I was using only supported a limited number of CIDRs.
+To make it work, I needed to consolidate IP addresses into CIDR blocks based on the number of IP addresses in a given CIDR.

 ## Implementation

 IP To CIDR has a simple command lines interface.
-In it's simplest form, pass a text file as an argument and the output will be XXX
+In it's simplest form, pass a text file as an argument and the output will be all of the lines that are not recognized, any consolidated CIDRs and whatever IPs are left over (converted to /32 notation).

 ```
-ip2cidr v0.1 [Jun 15 2023 - 12:51:44]
+ip2cidr v0.2 [Jun 17 2023 - 09:20:57]

 syntax: ip2cidr [options] filename [filename ...]
  -d|--debug (0-9)       enable debugging info